Engee documentation

 "2024-05-20T12:28:05.120"

-String arrays can contain both empty and missing values.
+Arrays of strings can contain both empty and missing values.
 An empty string contains zero characters.
-When an empty string is displayed, the result is a pair of double quotes with nothing inside ("").
-The blank string is equivalent to the NaN string for numeric arrays.
-It indicates where values are missing in a string array.
-When a missing string is displayed, the result is missing.
+When displaying an empty string, the result is a pair of double quotes with nothing inside ("").
+The missing string is equivalent to the NaN string for numeric arrays.
+It indicates where values are missing in the string array.
+When a missing line is displayed, the result will be missing.

-You can create an empty string using the function String().
+You can create an empty row using the function String().

 In [ ]: